ibehave-ibots/iBOTS-Developing-Data-Analysis-Projects/session1/exercises.md

 By going through the following exercises, let's explore different aspects of creating and executing python scripts.

+Also, you might find some of the code/functions in the [cheatsheet](cheatsheet.md) useful.
+Let's start!

 ---

 ### Creating and executing Python scripts